amper5and/voice.js/docs/API.md

 Retrieve the audio of your name that callers hear when calling your GV number.
 The response is in mp3 format.

 #### client.name( 'record' , { number: number }, callback )
-Trigger a callback on a forwarding phone to record a new name. `number` is a string.
+Trigger a call from Google on a forwarding phone to record a new name. `number` is a string.
 You will receive a callback on the number with prompts to record your name.

 #### client.name( 'cancel', callback )
-Cancel the callback to record a new name.
+Cancel the callback from Google to record a new name.

 ## Greetings